SniperNoob95/NASABot/README.md

 Displays the current location of the International Space Station.

 #### /image
-    /image <search term>
+    /image <search term> [page]
     Ex: /image black hole
-Returns an image from the NASA image database that matches the given search term.
+Returns images from the NASA image database that matches the given search term.

 #### /info
 Returns information about the bot.